sguzunov/docs/docs/getting-started/02_how-to/02_rebrand-glue42/03_user-interface/ui.md

 ### Styles

-The Glue42 Notification Panel and notification toasts are web applications that can be modified by editing their HTML and CSS files.
+The Glue42 Notification Panel and notification toasts are web apps that can be modified by editing their HTML and CSS files.

 The HTML files of the default notification apps are located in `%LocalAppData%\Tick42\GlueDesktop\assets\tick42-gns-js-ui` and are named `dialog-panel.html` for the Notification Panel and `dialog-toast.html` for the notification toasts.
 Use them to remove, edit or add custom elements to the apps.

 As a base style, the default notification apps use the Glue42 web themes bundle - `t42bootstrap.bundle.css`, located in `%LocalAppData%\Tick42\GlueDesktop\assets\styles`.
 As a style override is used the `panel.css` file located in `%LocalAppData%\Tick42\GlueDesktop\assets\tick42-gns-js-ui\dialog_panel`.
 Either use the `panel.css` file to override the existing styles, or create your own CSS override file and reference it in the HTML files of the default apps.

-To change the taskbar icon of the Notification Panel, modify the [application configuration](../../../../developers/configuration/application/index.html) of the Notification Panel app.
+To change the taskbar icon of the Notification Panel, modify the [app configuration](../../../../developers/configuration/application/index.html) of the Notification Panel app.
 Either provide a path to your custom icon using the `"icon"` top-level configuration property, or replace the `icon.ico` file in the `%LocalAppData%\Tick42\GlueDesktop\assets\tick42-gns-js-ui\resources` folder:

 ```json
 {